 We are hiring Community Organizers in Boston, MA and Montpelier, VT.

 Apply online at http://toxicsaction.org/page/tac/apply.
-Direct your application to Sylvia Broude, Executive Director.
-We’ll review you application and if we are if we are interested in discussing your candidacy further, we will be in touch with you shortly.
+We’ll review your application and if we are interested in discussing your candidacy further, we will be in touch with you shortly.

 Toxics Action Center is an equal opportunity employer and will not discriminate against any employee or applicant on the base of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, sexual orientation, or veteran status.